 Argument Description sender String.
 Identifier for the client-side control. row Number.
 The number of the row containing the item whose value is being changed. columnName String.
 The name of the column containing the item. newValue String.
 The new data the user has specified for the item.

-- 0 (Default) Accept the data value - 1 Reject the data value and do not allow focus to change - 2 Reject the data value but allow the focus to change

-The ItemChanged event does not occur when the DataWindow control itself loses focus.

-Postback calls to the server-side ItemChanged event

-The corresponding server-side event is triggered by default event handlers only after a cascade of events occurs: ItemChanged, Clicked, RowFocusChanging, RowFocusChanged, and ItemFocusChanged.
+Applies to Web DataWindow client control Return codes Set the return code to affect the outcome of the event: 0 (Default) Accept the data value 1 Reject the data value and do not allow focus to change 2 Reject the data value but allow the focus to change Usage The ItemChanged loses focus. event does not occur when the DataWindow control itself Postback calls to the server-side ltemChanged event The corresponding server-side event is triggered by default event handlers only after a cascade of events occurs: ItemChanged, Clicked, RowFocusChanging, RowFocusChanged, and ItemFocusChanged.
 Default postback scripts for this event are PBDataWindow_ItemFocusChanged_AND_ItemChanged and PBDataWindow_ItemFocusChanged_AND_ItemChanged_OR_ItemError.
-The default event handler PBDataWindow_ItemChangedReject does not cause a postback, but instead rejects the changed value entered by the user.
+The default event handler PBDataWindow_ItemChangedReject does not cause tead rejects the changed value entered by the user.
+See also ItemError